OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 An example for a vulnerable IPC mechanisms is listed below.

 *ContentProviders* can be used to access database information, while services can be probed to see if they return data.
 If data is not validated properly the content provider might be prone to SQL injection when others apps are interacting with it.
-See the following vulnerable implementation of a *ContentProvider*:
+See the following vulnerable implementation of a *ContentProvider*.

 ```xml
 <provider